rkeuss/toxic-cloud-segmentation/README.md

 Prepare the data
 1. IJmond_SEG: from roboflow in COCO format
-2. IJmond_VID: use the file metadata_ijmond_jan_22_2024.json, first download the videos using the script download_videos.py (in this script only positively labelled videos are selected), then use the script preprocessing.py to extract all frames from the selected videos.
+2. To get the unlabelled data, run the script load_unlabelled_data.py.
+This will download the videos and save the frames in the data folder.
+To get IJmond_VID the file metadata_ijmond_jan_22_2024.json is used and all frames are saved.
-3. RISE: use the file metadata.json, filter on positive videos and select the first frame.
+To get RISE the file metadata.json is used and only the first frame of each video is saved.

 Split the IJmond_SEG dataset into train and test sets by running the make_splits.py script.